chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/inclined-3d-composite-mixer-with-pbt-impeller/inclined-3d-composite-mixer-with-pbt-impeller.rst

 Definition of the Impeller Motion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The orientation of an object using the sharp interface immersed boundary method is defined using Euler angles and an XYZ rotation convention.
-As such, determining the orientation of an object as it rotates around an arbitrary cannot be directly defined by the direct integration of the angular velocity.
-To do so, we instead use Rodrigues' rotation matrix, and from this rotation matrix, we extract the XYZ rotation angle.
-This calculation can be symbolically performed by a simple Python code using the sympy library.
+The orientation of an object using the sharp interface immersed boundary method is defined using Euler angles and a XYZ rotation convention.
+As such, determining the orientation of an object as it rotates cannot be directly defined by the direct integration of the angular velocity.
+Therefore, we instead use Rodrigues' rotation matrix, and from this rotation matrix, we extract the XYZ rotation angle.
+This calculation can be performed symbolically by a simple Python code using the sympy library.
 The code is given in the example folder but is also presented here.
-Depending on the case, the user needs to study the initial rotation, and angular velocity must be modified in this code.
+Depending on the case, the user needs to study the initial rotation, and angular velocity must be modified.
 Here, the initial rotation of the impeller is given by a :math:`\frac{\pi}{4}` rad rotation around the Y axis to align the impeller with the :math:`[1,0,1]` vector.
 Then the rotation speed is given by :math:`\mathbf{\omega}=2 \pi \frac{\sqrt{2}}{2} [-1,0,-1]`.

 .. code-block:: text